CompileRider/RustGuard/docs/05-Setup/Troubleshooting.md

-- Ensure Minecraft is running on port `25566`.
+- Make sure Minecraft is running on the same port as your server.
+-
 - Make sure `online-mode=false`.

-- Verify that `25565` is not in use.
+- Check that the port is not in use

 ## 🧱 Database

 - Confirm the existence of `rustguard.db`.